Soluto/stitch/docs/authorization.md

 - **_args_**: Arguments mapping.
 The key is argument name, the value is the options for the argument.
 In this example the `userRole` argument gets the value of the `roles` claim from the request JWT by default.
 The argument can be given a different value when setting the policy on a field or object, which will override the default.
   The options for an argument are:

-  - `type`: The Graphql type of this argument
+  - `type`: The Graphql type of this argument.
+If the type is nullable type the argument is optional.
   - `default`: The default value (argument injection supported) for the argument.
-Can be overridden when setting the policy on a field/object
+Can be overridden when setting the policy on a field/object.
-  - `optional`: Decides whether an error should be thrown when a value for this argument is missing.
-False by default, meaning an exception will be thrown if the argument is missing.

 ---